30040482/Contact-Card/Timeline.md

 Shortly after, he successfully allocated the rest of his findings into a 9GB dossier, executive summary, and intelligence report.

+Using previous methods that were implented to find Andrew Ng, he locates an employee from Niantic during their 3D scan in Pier 39.

+There, he meets Oliver Johnston, who offers him a temporary contract from Adecco to work for Niantic.

 Months later, revisiting Pam at Sandbox VR’s San Francisco location to talk more about San Mateo, Pam was let go from the company.

 Summer 2025